2001 Canberra International

 The 2001 Canberra International was a women's tennis tournament played on outdoor hard courts at the National Sports Club in Canberra, Australia and was part of the Tier III category of the 2001 WTA Tour.
 It was the inaugural edition of the tournament and was held from 7 through 13 January 2001.
-Unseeded Justine Henin won the singles title and earned $27,000 first-prize money.
+The Belgian player Justine Henin won the singles title and earned $27,000 first-prize money.